vishnuvardhan-jadava/vishnuvardhan-jadava/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently doing my masters in Computer Science at the University of California, Riverside.
+- 🔭 I’m a graduate student in Computer Science at the University of California, Riverside.
 - 🔭 I am really passionate about Artificial Intelligence, Deep Learning, Machine Learning, and Natural Language Processing.
 - 🔭 I’m skilled in SQL, PL/SQL, Python, Data Analysis, Power BI, and Tableau.
 - 🌱 I am currently learning Data Science, Machine Learning, and Deep Learning.
-- 👯 Accumulated four years of full-time professional experience as a Software Engineer/Team Lead, having worked at both Tech Mahindra Ltd and Birlasoft Ltd, both based in India.
+- 👯 Accumulated four years of full-time professional experience as a Software Engineer/Team Lead, having worked at Tech Mahindra Ltd and Birlasoft Ltd, based in India.
 - 👯 Worked part-time for 7 months as a Data Specialist for Institutional Research at the University of California, Riverside, CA, USA.
 - 📫 How to reach me: vjada001@ucr.edu
 - 😄 Pronouns: he/him